Stepping Up Superradiance Constraints on Axions: Statistical Analysis and Re-visitation of Limits

 In this work we perform a Bayesian analysis\footnote{Since the spins of various black holes are measured extremely precisely, our analysis will be largely data driven, and thus a frequentist approach is expected to yield similar results.} using the solar-mass-scale black holes listed in Table~\ref{tab:bhs}.
 For each black hole in the sample, we adopt the following priors on the initial mass and spin

-where $\mathcal{N}(x, x_c, \sigma_x)$ is a Normal distribution evaluated at $x$, and with central value and standard deviation $x_c$ and $\sigma_x$, respectively.
+where $M_c$ and $\tilde{a}_c$ are the central values of the inferred mass and spin, and $\mathcal{N}(x, x_c, \sigma_x)$ is a Normal distribution evaluated at $x$, and with central value and standard deviation $x_c$ and $\sigma_x$, respectively.
+When only a lower limit on the spin is observed, we adopt a flat prior over the values of spin.
 The maximum spin is set to $\tilde{a}_{\rm max} = 0.998$.

-Here, we have assumed the initial mass and spin distribution to be uncorrelated, which in general need not be the case -- we note, however, that~\cite{Hoof:2024quk} has recently shown that using fully correlated spin-mass measurements does not significantly alter the superradiant sensitivity (at least for the examples provided).
-We take $\sigma_{M}^\pm$ to be the $1-\sigma$ upper/lower uncertainty in the inferred mass in Table~\ref{tab:bhs} (note we focus on timescales $t \lesssim \tau_{Sal}$, where the mass of the black hole is nearly constant -- consequently, the mass prior in Eq.~\ref{eq:mass_prior} effectively serves to replace the need for a mass-dependent term in the likelihood itself), and $\sigma_{\tilde{a}}^-$ to be the lower $1-\sigma$ uncertainty on the measured spin distribution.
-The half-flat/half-Gaussian prior on the initial spin is adopted because the only mechanism capable of altering the spin on such short timescales is superradiance itself, which necessarily implies $\tilde{a}_i \geq \tilde{a}_0$\footnote{When only a lower limit on the spin is observed, we adopt a flat prior over the values of spin.}.
-Our fiducial analysis adopts log-flat priors on both the axion mass and the axion decay constant, which span the intervals $m_a \in [10^{-14} \, {\rm eV}, 10^{-10} \, {\rm eV}]$ and $f_a \in [10^{18} \, {\rm GeV}, 10^{9} \, {\rm GeV}]$.
+In Eqns.\ref{eq:a_prior}-\ref{eq:mass_prior}, we have assumed the initial mass and spin distribution to be uncorrelated, which in general need not be the case -- we note, however, that~\cite{Hoof:2024quk} has recently shown that using fully correlated spin-mass measurements does not significantly alter the superradiant sensitivity (at least for the examples provided).
+We take $\sigma_{M}^\pm$ to be the $1-\sigma$ upper/lower uncertainty in the inferred mass in Table~\ref{tab:bhs} (note we focus on timescales $t \lesssim \tau_{\rm Sal}$, where the mass of the black hole is nearly constant -- consequently, the mass prior in Eq.~\ref{eq:mass_prior} effectively serves to replace the need for a mass-dependent term in the likelihood itself), and $\sigma_{\tilde{a}}^-$ to be the lower $1-\sigma$ uncertainty on the measured spin distribution.
+Our fiducial analysis adopts log-flat priors on both the axion mass and the axion decay constant, which span the intervals $m_a \in [10^{-14} \, {\rm eV}, 10^{-10} \, {\rm eV}]$ and $f_a \in [10^{9} \, {\rm GeV}, 10^{18} \, {\rm GeV}]$.